Grapes

 PDO

-Sviri PDO allows Krakhuna alongside Tsitska and Tsolikouri; recognized for balanced, dry whites.
+Sviri PDO allows Krakhuna alongside Tsitska and Tsolikouri, recognized for balanced, dry whites.

 Food pairing